MASILab/PMC-LaMP/README.md

 - If the chatbot doesn't start, check that both the API server and Streamlit interface are running.
 - For Windows users, ensure you have properly set up WSL or a Linux VM before attempting to run the application.

-## License

-[Your license information here]

 ## Contact

-For questions or feedback, please contact: valiant@vanderbilt.edu
+For questions or feedback, please contact: <valiant@vanderbilt.edu>